Flavour-changing top quark decays in the alternative left-right model: Rare top decays in the ALRM

 \section{Rare top decays in the ALRM}

 In the SM, FCNC couplings arise at one loop from exchanges of $W$ bosons and down-type quarks.
 The same mechanism applies to ALRM scenarios, with additional contributions from exchanges of charged Higgs bosons $H_{1,2}^\pm$, charged $SU(2)_{R'}$ bosons $W_R$, and $d^\prime$-type quarks.
 Among these contributions, loops featuring exotic quarks ($d^\prime$, $s^\prime$ and $b^\prime$) and $W_R$ and $H_2^\pm$ bosons dominate over loops involving ordinary quarks ($d$, $s$ and $b$) and $W$ and $H_1^\pm$ states.
-This dominance originates from the fact that RH top quarks directly couple to exotic $d_R^\prime$ quarks and not to ordinary $d_R$-type quarks, from larger relevant Yukawa couplings, and from the absence of any GIM suppression in the BSM sector.
+This dominance originates from the fact that right-handed (left-handed) top quarks directly couple to exotic $d_R^\prime$ quarks and not to ordinary $d_R$-type quarks through interactions with the $W_R$ ($H_2^\pm$) boson, from larger relevant Yukawa couplings, and from the absence of any GIM suppression in the BSM sector.

 In order to explore the model's parameter space, we consider the independent parameters relevant for rare top decays listed in Table~\ref{tab:scan_lim}, and in terms of which all other Lagrangian parameters and physical masses or mixings can be expressed.
 These parameters include the $SU(2)_{R'}$ gauge coupling $\gR$ and CKM mixing matrix that we express in terms of inter-generational mixing angles $\theta_{12}'$, $\theta_{13}'$ and $\theta_{23}'$ (ignoring any possible $CP$ violating phase as irrelevant for rare top decays); the vev $v'$ and mixing angle $\tan\beta$; the scalar potential parameters $\lambda_3$, $\kappa$ and $\alpha$; and the masses of the exotic quarks $m_{d'}$, $m_{s'}$ and $~m_{b'}$.